 Understanding Expert Witness Testimony in Personal Injury Cases

-Expert witnesses are people who provide reliable and unbiased insight surrounding a personal injury case that’s based on their professional experience and expertise.
+Expert witnesses are individuals who provide reliable and unbiased insights into a personal injury case, based on their professional experience and expertise.
 Typically, the legal representative of each party hires one or more expert witnesses to strengthen their client’s claims.
-Expert testimony helps the judge and jury assigned to the case understand what happened and determine who is at fault.
+An expert witness’s testimony helps the judge and jury assigned to the case understand what happened and determine who is at fault.

 Types of Expert Witnesses in Personal Injury Cases